bettersg/checkmate-agents/README.md

    4. Once implemented, run the command `pytest` from CLI in the root directory.
 Ensure the unittest passes.
    5. Once done, make a pull request from agent/dev/{YOUR_AGENT_NAME} to agent/uat/{YOUR_AGENT_NAME} and inform the repository owners
    6. Once tested in UAT, make a pull request from agent/uat/{YOUR_AGENT_NAME} to agent/prod/{YOUR_AGENT_NAME} and inform the repository owners

+# What will happen once your agent is accepted

+1. Once your agent is accepted, the agent will receive the same messages as the human voters, as well as other agents, in the voting pool.
+Their votes will be recorded as well.